sneakaway-studio/tally-tracker-explorer/README.md

 ### Notes on the setup of this Unity project

 - [How to get Good Graphics in Unity](https://www.youtube.com/watch?v=owZneI02YOU&ab_channel=Brackeys) (8:13)
 - [REALTIME LIGHTING in Unity](https://www.youtube.com/watch?v=wwm98VdzD8s&ab_channel=Brackeys) (15:47)

+## Documentation / Instructions

+### Testing

+- You can change the type of data to see either all data (mainly streams, but also game data) or feed (only game objects, which is more diverse).
+Select DataManager and change “Chosen endpoint” to “Range plus stream 1 hour” or “Recent 20” (this is the more diverse game objects).